metaplex-foundation/shank/shank-macro/README.md

 2. **Direct type format**: `#[idl_type(TypeName)]`

 The difference between these is that the direct type format will error at runtime if the referenced type cannot be found in the Rust type system.
+In the future, ideally the direct type format would perform checks on the given type.

 ```rs
 use shank::ShankAccount;